kennedyromick/CPSC233Project/README.md

 ### Group 10, T03
 # ASTROBLAST!
 ASTROBLAST! is a single player platform animation side scroller game (gameplay is viewed from a side-view camera angle).
 The player moves through various platforms, while avoiding objects, to complete an objective.
 The application asks the user for input on the player’s move and responds appropriately to that movement, as well as checking if any obstacles have been hit/not overcome.
-Progression to the next level or failure is determined by successful passage of all obstacles to reach the end of the level.
+Progression to the next level or failure is determined by successful passage of all obstacles (enemies, gaps and meteors) to reach the end of the level.

-## Text-Based Version
+## TEXT-BASED VERSION
 ### Instructions
 TEXT HERE

-## Full Game
+## FULL GAME
 ### Class Diagram
 !
 [Class Diagram] (https://github.com/kennedyromick/CrazyCodingClub/blob/master/Astroblast%20UML.png)

 ## Getting Started
-Follow the instructions below to set up the game and rules/directions for gameplay.

 ### Installing
 1. On the main page of the repository, click **Clone or download**.
 2. Copy the https:// link provided.